ConvincibleMedia/jekyll-relationships/readme.md

 * `link(reference)`
   * `reference` gives the document to link to, from this document.
 It must be in the `@to` collection.
   * `reference:` (optional named parameter): gives a hash that the created reference hash will merge over, providing arbitrary addititional properties to the hash.
+  * Adding a duplicate link has no effect.
 * `unlink(reference)`
   * Remove the link to the `reference`d document.
   * `unlink` (no reference) removes all links on this document to the `@to` collection.